 To achieve this, the Hartlepool Housing Strategy, alongside the Local Plan (Core Strategy) sets out the framework for new housing delivery, improvement of existing housing and housing related services for the next 15 years.
 The focus of these strategies is to balance housing supply and demand; support housing growth; provide affordable accommodation; improve housing quality and design and tackle empty properties.
 As part of the wider economic development agenda, these strategies also take into account the need to provide all property types and tenures that will meet future housing demands including executive homes that will encourage skilled workers to live in the Borough.
-This latter element of the strategy will be vital when considering the new wave of higher skilled jobs that will be created through business growth activity such as the decommissioning of the power station and potential new build, new enterprise zones and emerging new industries.
+This latter element of the strategy is vital when considering the new wave of higher skilled jobs that will be created through business growth activity such as the decommissioning of the power station and potential new build, new enterprise zones and emerging new industries.

-Future Housing Regeneration Priorities: Despite considerable levels of investment, there are still major challenges within Hartlepool's housing market including an excess of obsolete Victorian terraced housing; some 579 properties empty and some social housing estates which no longer meet the housing needs and aspirations of residents.
+Future Housing Regeneration Priorities: Despite considerable levels of investment, there are still major challenges within Hartlepool's housing market including an excess of obsolete Victorian terraced housing; approximately 600 long-term (over 6 months) empty properties and some social housing estates which no longer meet the housing needs and aspirations of residents.
 There continues to be a considerable need to maintain the momentum of regeneration and to provide a range of affordable housing.

-Housing Regeneration: The Council has successfully delivered the Trinity Square, Trinity Court and Headway schemes which has resulted in a significant improvement in housing provision in these areas and encouraged families and economically active residents to move into the town centre locality.
+Housing Regeneration: The Council has successfully delivered the Trinity Square, Trinity Court, Headway, Belle Vue and Raby Road Corridor schemes which has resulted in a significant improvement in housing provision in these areas and encouraged families and economically active residents to move into the town centre locality.
 Within the central area, the housing market is still suffering significant signs of decline with growing numbers of empty properties.
 The continuation of the HMR programme is essential to address the problems with the imbalance of supply and demand and abandonment in the private sector.
-Work is already underway to deliver the current HMR priorities including the Raby Road Corridor scheme, Belle Vue and Carr/Hopps regeneration scheme.
-However, there is a gap in current funding that prevents full completion of the programme, but, new opportunities will continue to be explored to improve adjacent areas.
+Work is already underway to deliver the remaining HMR priority of the Carr/Hopps regeneration scheme with acquisition of properties progressing well.